nhannguyen95/sql-in-10-mins-4th-edition/lesson-09-summarizing-data/notes.md

 You want a summary of the data in a table, not the actual data itself.

-Therefor, returning the actual table data would be a waste of time and processing resources.
+Therefore, returning the actual table data would be a waste of time and processing resources.
 All you really want is the summary information.

 To facilitate this type of retrieval, SQL features a set of 5 aggregate functions: `AVG()`, `COUNT()`, `MAX()`, `MIN()`, `SUM()`.